Read-The-Question/rtq-review/src/pages/md/papers/alderley-edge-school-for-girls--11-plus--maths--9999--sample-paper-2.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Lisa has some boxes that are all cubes of the same six=ze.
+Lisa has some boxes that are all cubes of the same size.

 She uses four of the boxes to make a pile with a height of $72 \ \text{cm}$.